This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 If you have a local garden market or farmer’s market, you will always get the best raspberries there, and it is always good to shop from your local growers.

 What kind of sugar-free chocolate is recommended for this recipe?

 Most brands of sugar-free chocolate work well.
 If you are eating a vegan or ketogenic diet, then you will want to choose something compatible with your dietary needs.

 For diabetics, look for the lowest carbs possible.

 I use Lily’s or Krisda’s brand regularly.
 They melt well and taste good.
 I also use Hershey’s sugar-free chocolate chips and have found that they melt well and taste good too.

 Do not use Bakers Unsweetened chocolate in this recipe, without adding extra liquid sweetener to your cheesecake.

 You can add it to your desired sweetness.
-Do not add the sweetener into the melted chocolate.
-Add it into the cheesecake mix after you have added the melted chocolate.
+Do not add the sweetener to the melted chocolate.
+Add it to the cheesecake mix after you have added the melted chocolate.

 Making the crust

 Almond flour is simply ground almonds.
 When using Almond flour in baking as a substitute for all-purpose flour, choose finely sifted almond flour.
 The coarser grinds don’t often blend as well as the finely ground.